 Prompt-based learning paradigm \cite{Liu2023} received significant attention after \citet{brown2020language} demonstrated how GPT-3, a large foundation model, can well handle a wide range of tasks without the need for fine-tuning, relying only on natural-language prompts and task demonstrations as context.
 Prompt-based model performance depends on the design of the provided prompt.
 Prompt engineering efforts explore approaches for designing prompts, which vary in the shape of prompts (cloze or prefix), human effort required for writing prompts (manual or automatic), and number of demonstrations provided to the model in the prompt (zero-shot or few-shot) \cite{Liu2023}.

 Prompt-based learning applied to recently created LLMs has been reported to achieve outstanding results on a variety of tasks and benchmarks, including classification, reasoning, coding, translation, and many others \cite[\textit{e.g.}][]{wei2022emergent, chowdhery2022palm, chung2022scaling}.
-However, exploring prompting for evaluation of dialog systems has not been widely investigated.
-We are only aware of one more simultaneous and independent effort in this direction. \citet{huynh2023understanding} studied how different LLM parameters (type, size, training data) may influence the dialog evaluation, focusing on utterance- and dialog-level evaluation using existing datasets.
-Our work focuses on how prompting can be used to capture a holistic evaluation of dialog systems in social settings, relying on freshly generated dialogs.
+However, exploring prompting for the evaluation of dialog systems has not been widely investigated.
+We are only aware of one more simultaneous and independent effort in this direction. \citet{huynh2023understanding} studied how different LLM parameters (type, size, training data) may influence the dialog evaluation, focusing on utterance- and dialog-level evaluation in the offline evaluation setting.
+Our work focuses on how prompting can be used to capture a holistic evaluation of dialog systems in online social settings, relying on freshly generated dialogs.